Performance tuning: Distributed computing

 Distributed computing is used for increasing the potential for parallel execution on modern CPU architectures continues, the use of distributed systems is essential to achieve performance benefits from the available parallelism.
 High-performance cluster computing is a well-known use of distributed systems for performance improvements.

 Distributed computing and clustering can negatively impact latency while simultaneously increasing load on shared resources, such as database systems.
 To minimize latency and avoid bottlenecks, distributed computing can benefit significantly from distributed caches.

 Self-tuning

 A self-tuning system is capable of optimizing its own internal running parameters in order to maximize or minimize the fulfillment of an objective function; typically the maximization of efficiency or error minimization.
 Self-tuning systems typically exhibit non-linear adaptive control.
 Self-tuning systems have been a hallmark of the aerospace industry for decades, as this sort of feedback is necessary to generate optimal multi-variable control for nonlinear processes.

 Bottlenecks

 The bottleneck is the part of a system which is at capacity.
 Other parts of the system will be idle waiting for it to perform its task.

-In the process of finding and removing bottlenecks, it is important to prove their existence, such as by sampling, before acting to remove them.
+In the process of finding and removing bottlenecks, it is important to prove their existence, typically by measurements, before acting to remove them.
 There is a strong temptation to guess.
-Guesses are often wrong, and investing only in guesses can itself be a bottleneck.
+Guesses are often wrong.